 Bugaboo Spire is likely the most well-known granite spire in Canada.
-It has inspired generations of climbers with its stunning appearance and high quality climbing routes.
+It has inspired generations of climbers with its stunning appearance and high-quality summit climbing routes.
 Bugaboo Spire is located in the Purcell Mountains just west of the Rocky Mountain Trench.

-The North East Ridge is considered one of the ‘Fifty Classic Climbs of North America’ by Steve Roper and Allan Steck meaning it should be at the top of any alpinist’s tick list.
-The route involves a short glacial approach, 14 high quality pitches, a stunning summit traverse and a technical descent.
+The North-East Ridge is considered one of the ‘Fifty Classic Climbs of North America’ by Steve Roper and Allan Steck meaning it should be at the top of any alpinist’s tick list.
+The summit expedition route involves a short glacial approach, 14 high-quality pitches, a stunning summit traverse, and a technical descent.
 Who could ask for more?

-Please note that if our scheduled program dates don’t work for you, you can still enjoy this trip.
+Please note that if our scheduled summit climbing program dates don’t work for you, you can still enjoy this technical mountaineering trip.
 We would be happy to organize a more convenient time for you with a Private Mountain Guide since this is a 1:1 Guide to guest ratio.
 Please contact our office to arrange.

 Bugaboo Spire North East Ridge Agenda